projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 - Split multiallelic variants with the ``split_multiallelics`` transformer.
 - Calculate the number of alternate alleles for biallelic variants with ``glow.genotype_states``.
 - Replace any missing values with the mean of the non-missing values using ``glow.mean_substitute``.
-- Filter out all homozygous SNPs.
+- Filter out variants whose values are equal across all samples.

 .. code-block:: python